-While too many other communities have struggled with crime spikes during the pandemic, Delaware County has seen a reduction in violent crime and homicide.
+While too many other communities have struggled with crime spikes during the pandemic, Delaware County has seen a continued reduction in violent crime and homicide.
 To build on these successes, this budget adds to ongoing efforts to reduce gun violence in partnership with the office of District Attorney Jack Stollsteimer.
-The community-based model being utilized in the City of Chester shows that there are models that work to increase safety and build trust and communication with the community.
+The community-based model being utilized in the County's biggest city, Chester, shows that there are models that work to increase safety without being oppressive to other community members.

-Unfortunately, Delaware County's experience with addiction mirrors other communities across the country, and during the COVID-19 pandemic, there has been the ongoing epidemic of drug addiction.
-That's why we have supported the District Attorney's efforts through the Drug Abuse and Recovery Task Force to get the lifesaving overdose reversal drug Narcan into the hands of individuals and businesses.
-It's also why, as part of the County takeover of the jail, we are adding programs in the county jail to provide best-practice, evidence-based treatment for addiction.
+Unfortunately, Delaware County's addiction mirrors other communities and during the pandemic, there's been the ongoing epidemic of drug addiction.
+That's why we have created a drug abuse and recovery task force to fight addiction and aid recovery and moving to get the overdose recovery aid Narcan into the hands of individuals and businesses.
+It's also why, as part of the County takeover of the jail, we are adding programs in the county jail to address addiction.
+There is a high percentage of people in jail fighting drug addiction and, tragically, a high incidence of overdoses after release, because residents may be off drugs, but they haven't learned how to manage their addiction.